Sri Lanka Railways M4

 The Sri Lanka Railways M4 is a class of diesel-electric locomotive manufactured in Canada by Montreal Locomotive Works.
 Fourteen of the manufacturers' model MX-620 were imported in 1975.

 This was the longest locomotive in the Sri Lanka Railways previously.
 All units are still operational.
-On regular operation they are not used beyond Polgahawela on the main line, and are not used on the hill country section.
+On regular operation they are rarely used beyond Polgahawela on the main line (only with assistance from a dynamic brakes equipped locomotive on downhill), and are not used beyond Nawalapitiya.
 They used to travel on the full main line regularly until the previous decade.

 They are painted in a livery of dark blue, light blue, silver with yellow striping; although No. 752 Point Pedro was painted in a special ICE (Intercity Express) livery.